-This DOJ has made it clear: Its explicit agenda is to attack and undermine the civil rights of our most vulnerable communities rather than standing up for them.— ACLU (@ACLU) October 5, 2017
+This Department of Justice under Jeff Sessions has time and time again made it clear that its explicit agenda is to attack and undermine the civil rights of our most vulnerable communities, rather than standing up for them as they should be doing.

 However, despite rolling back protections for transgender employees, Sessions claimed in his memo that the Department of Justice "must and will continue to affirm the dignity of all people, including transgender individuals."
 He went on to say that nothing in the memo "should be construed to condone mistreatment on the basis of gender identity."

 Indeed, Devin O'Malley, a spokesperson for the Department of Justice, reportedly echoed a similar sentiment in a statement to Buzzfeed News: